• Skip to primary navigation

 What chocolate do you recommend?

-However, if you are following a keto diet or want something less sweet, then pascha chocolate has some amazing 100% dark chocolate chips.
-Or, you could use sweetened keto friendly chocolate chips such as Lily's dark chocolate chips.
+However, if you are following a keto diet or want something less sweet, then Pascha Chocolate has some amazing 100% dark chocolate chips and I also love their sugar free baking chips (which are sweetened with erythritol and stevia).

 How to Make Dark Chocolate Coconut Clusters

-These no bake coconut clusters are easy to make and can be ready in under 30 minutes!
+This chocolate coconut clusters recipe is easy to make and can be ready in under 30 minutes!
 Here's what you need to do:

 Once the chocolate is fully melted, add the rest of the ingredients to the sauce pan.
 Mix until everything is coated in dark chocolate.